Thewbi/sdr_testing/ble_decoding_using_sdr4iot-ble-rx/README.md

 # Introduction

-The basic purpose of this test is to decode Bluetooth Low Energy advertisement packets using a HackRF or similar Software Defined Radio and gnuradio.
+The basic purpose of this test is to decode Bluetooth Low Energy advertisement packets using a HackRF One or similar Software Defined Radio and gnuradio.
 This repository does not use the GNURadio Companion GUI but it executes a Python script on the command line.
 The solution works on Microsoft Windows 11.

 The original repository for sdr4iot-ble-rx is located here: https://github.com/Rtone/sdr4iot-ble-rx The original repository is created for gnuradio 3.7.
-Since gnuradion 3.7 is deprecated, the original repository is not of great use any more.
+Since gnuradio 3.7 is deprecated, the original repository is not of great use any more.

 An up-to-date version is contained here: https://github.com/oldprogram/sdr4iot-ble-rx The updated fork works for gnuradio 3.10 on Microsoft Windows!